-what dilmepinde is used nor:

-Gilmepinde is used in the treatment

-of non-insulin dependent (Type II)

-diabetes mellitus.
-You get diabetes if

-your pancreas does not make

-enough insulin to control the level of

-glucose in your blood.
-Type II

-diabetes can

-go do the level of

-go do the level of

-active the level of

-control the leve
+Glimepiride is used in the treatment of non-insulin dependent (Type II) diabetes mellitus.
+You get diabetes if your pancreas does not make enough insulin to control the level of glucose in your blood.
+Type II diabetes can sometimes be controlled by good diet, physical exercise and weight reduction alone, but where this is not possible, Glimepiride is used in addition.